 To prevent VLDL and LDL from clogging your arteries, follow a diet to lower cholesterol and consume antioxidant rich fruits and vegetables.

-Let’s see what you learned Take Lisa’s latest quiz and test your LDL and VLDL knowledge.
+Let’s see what you learned.
+Take Lisa’s quiz and test your LDL and VLDL knowledge.

 Lisa Nelson RD, a registered dietitian since 1999, provides clients step-by-step guidance to lower cholesterol and lower blood pressure, so they can live life and enjoy their family for years to come.
 Because her own health is the foundation of her expertise, you can trust that Lisa will make it truly possible for you to see dramatic changes in your health, without unrealistic fads or impossibly difficult techniques.
 She can be found on Twitter @lisanelsonrd and Facebook at hearthealthmadeeasy.